morshedkoli/news-by-expo/PUSH_NOTIFICATIONS_SETUP.md

 # Push Notifications Setup Guide

-This guide explains how to set up push notifications for the NewsApp when new articles are created by the admin.
+This guide explains how to set up push notifications for the News Hut when new articles are created by the admin.

 ## Overview

-The NewsApp now supports push notifications through multiple channels:
+The News Hut now supports push notifications through multiple channels:
 1. **Polling-based notifications** - Checks for new articles every 5 minutes
 2. **Real-time webhook notifications** - Instant notifications via WebSocket connection
 3. **Manual push notifications** - Admin can send custom notifications